 Cassava roots can be readily available in the markets all over the seasons.
-Buy well-formed, firm, cylindrical tuber that is heavy for its size.
-Cleaned, and processed yuca, imported from the Central America is available in the US markets.
+Buy a well-formed, firm, cylindrical tuber that is heavy for its size.
+Cleaned and processed yuca, imported from Central America is available in the US markets.
 It is waxed, and therefore, appears bright and shiny.

 Avoid old stocks as they are out of flavor and less appetizing.
 Do not buy if the tubers feature cuts, breaks in the skin.
 Also, avoid those with mold, soft spots, and blemishes.

 Fresh roots can be kept at room temperature for about 5-7 days.
 However, peeled and cut sections should be placed in cold water and stored in the refrigerator for up to three days.

-Cassava should never be eaten raw as the root composes small quantities of cyanogenic glycosides, especially hydroxycyanic acid.
+Cassava should never be eaten raw as the root composes small quantities of cyanogenic glycosides, particularly hydroxycyanic acid.
 Cyanide compounds interfere with cellular metabolism by inhibiting the cytochrome oxidase enzyme inside the human body.
 Peeling followed by cooking ensures them safe for consumption by removing these compounds.

-Cassava roots available in the USA supermarkets are waxed to help enhance their shelf life.
+Cassava roots are available in the USA supermarkets are waxed to help enhance their shelf life.
 To prepare, just wash the whole root in cold water, dry mop, and trim the ends.
 Cut into 2-3 inches long quarters.
 Using a paring knife, then peel its outer skin until you find white flesh inside.
-Do not use vegetable peeler since its skin is very tough.
-Cut away any strings running along its inner core.
+Vegetable peeler won't work since its skin is very tough.
+Trim away strings that running in its inner core.
 Yuca cut sections tend to turn brownish discoloration upon exposure to air as in potato, so place them immediately in a bowl of cold water.

-Cassava is one of the common vegetables featuring in a variety of everyday traditional dishes in many Caribbean, Africa, and Asia countries.
-Together with other tropical roots like yam, taro, plantains, potato, etc., it too is an Integral part of the diet in these regions.
+Cassava is one of the common vegetables featuring a variety of everyday traditional dishes in many Caribbean, Africa, and Asia countries.
+Together with other tropical roots like yam, taro, plantains, potato, etc., it too is an integral part of the diet in these regions.